surendersampath/motor_controller/README.md

 ## To run the solution ->

+## Usage - To compile and run the project inside a code space ->

+1. Open the master branch on codespace.
+2. Use the custom short cuts to build and run the application.

 ## Usage - To compile and run the project inside a dev container ->

 1. Ensure you have Docker for Desktop Running.